 As a last resort, factory reset your Vizio TV, reconnect the tuner, and rescan.

 Under good conditions, most indoor antennas reliably receive channels within 30-50 miles.
 An amplified directional outdoor antenna can push that range to about 60-70 miles, according to the FCC’s antenna guide.
-Terrain, tall buildings, and weather all affect reception quality.
+The FCC also confirms that terrain, tall buildings, and weather all reduce effective range, so claims beyond 70 miles are generally marketing hype.
+SiliconDust’s own documentation states that a wired Ethernet connection to the HDHomeRun produces measurably more stable streams than Wi-Fi alone.

 If you’re experiencing lag or slow performance on your Vizio while using streaming apps alongside your tuner setup, clearing the TV’s cache or restarting the set usually helps.